 talk to me, and tell me how he feels.
 I want to see him all the time, and in six months I've seen him three times.
 She walked faster and faster, the miles slipping behind her unnoticed.
-When she rounded the curve just before she reached the mission she was ready to cry and didn't dare.
+When she rounded the curve just before she reached the mission she before she reached the mission she was ready to cry and didn't dare.

 Later that afternoon the wireless began to tick.
 Bart was an amateur at code, and slow, but he managed to send them word to transmit slowly, and he got the message.
-As it came out, in dots and dashes, and he wrote out, in dots and dashes, and he wrote down the letters and spelled out the words, he grew more intent.
+As it came out, in dots and dashes, and he wrote down the letters and spelled out the down the letters and spelled out the words, he grew more intent.
 When the message ended he was sitting bolt upright.
-He wrote a single sen-tence on the pad before him, then began laboriously to send it.
-"Can finish bridge within two days."
+He wrote a single sentence on the pad before him, then began laboriously to send it.

+"Can finish bridge within two

+days."
 That was all.